Crypto Tax: The Accountant's Guide

 File a Tax Return for Individuals Form: Capital Gains Tax and Income Tax are both reported under the same Individual Tax Return Form.
 You can do this online with MyTax.
 You can also watch our how to file with myTax guide.

 Cryptocurrency tax is a lot easier to understand once the connection to capital gains and income tax is made.

-Whereas a spreadsheet might do the trick for tracking regular shares, most tax offices recommend using a third-party software to help meet the record-keeping obligations and working out your client's crypto tax.
+Whereas a spreadsheet might do the trick for tracking regular shares, most tax offices recommend using third-party software to help meet the record-keeping obligations and work out your client's crypto tax.

 Koinly's Accountant Platform is just that, a crypto tax calculator that imports all your clients' crypto trade data to figure out their taxable totals - in line with the requirements of the IRS, HMRC, ATO, and other tax offices.